 Just five miles from Nederland is the site of old mining town of Caribou, now a ghost and a great starting point for hikers and 4 Wheelers.
 We can take the dogs there and give them all the running and sniffing they want.
 Judy and I went on our own one morning, and I returned a few weeks later with Alan and Cheryl and their two dogs to climb the ridge well above the town site to an overlook above the areas we had hiked throughout the summer.

-We took a dozen hikes in all and felt stronger and recovered more quickly each week.
-We feel we are quite ready for whatever we face in the Himalayas.
+all and felt stronger and recovered more quickly each week.
+We feel we

 IN ADDITION

-Judy Running • Judy continues to be active competitor on the area running circuit.
+• Judy continues to be active competitor on the area running circuit.
 She shaved a minute or two off of her last year's times in the same races which made her spring training program worthwhile.
 Alas, a youngster who just turned 60 won three of the races Judy had previously dominated, which just goes to show that whether you win or come in second depends upon who enters.
 However, Judy won her age group for the 12th time in this year's Bolder-Boulder 10K (two minutes faster than last year; she's quite happy to know that, like fine wine, she's improving with age.)

 JUST AHEAD....